-Skaters’ Lottery Ticket Books (due back February 1st)
+Skaters’ Lottery Ticket Books (due back the week of January 21st)

 This is a lottery where everyone wins!
 Skate Saskatchewan has issued books with some great prizes.
-Every skating family is encouraged to sell one book, worth $60.00.
-Any books that our club can sell, we receive $27.00 back to us.
+Every skating family is encouraged to sell one book, worth $100.00.
+Our club received $40 per book sold!
 If you are interested in selling a book, please speak to one of the executive members.
-Please return completed books to Cathy Mastel by the deadline on February 1st. (see Event schedule for details).
+Please return completed books to Cathy Mastel by the deadline the week of January 21st.
 There will be a charge of $60.00 for lost books.

 Business Sponsorships (Cash or Raffle Prizes)

 In past years, our club sent out sponsorship request letters to over 60 businesses in Vibank and surrounding communities, including Regina.
 We are offering businesses various opportunities to be acknowledged (on our sponsor board in the rink, in our Ice Show program and promotional materials), depending on their level of support.
 If you would like a copy of the letter to take to your employer or a business that you have ties to, please ask a member of the executive board.
-This is huge efforts, so we will be asking everyone to sign up as the liason for several businesses (talk to them about sponsorship, deliver the sponsor request letter, touch base later to inquire about their support and pick up any donations)
+This is a huge effort, so we will be asking everyone to sign up as the liason for several businesses (talk to them about sponsorship, deliver the sponsor request letter, touch base later to inquire about their support and pick up any donations)